On

 Dr Katrin Travouillon Chaired Panel 1

-Dr Katrin Travouillon is a Lecturer at the Department of Political and Social Change at the Coral Bell School, Australian National University.
 Her research focuses on the transnational sphere as a public arena that shapes the identities, ideas, and interests of Cambodia’s political actors.
 Drawing on archival materials and interviews, Dr Travouillon’s work explores the sources of legitimacy that Cambodian actors mobilize to shape their policies and build authority vis-à-vis their international and local audiences.
 Her past research projects include the DFG (German Research Foundation) funded project ‘The Institutionalization of Interpretative Authority in Post-Conflict Societies.
 An Analysis of the Transitional Authority in Kosovo and Cambodia’ (2010-2014).
 From 2016 to 2018, Dr Travouillon was a Tobis Fellow at the University of California Irvine, where the focus of her research gradually moved to contemporary democratization and nation-building practices.
 Her current work centres on the ways in which politicians and political activists engage with the practice and rhetoric of the ‘international community’ in Cambodia, emphasising the discursive and affective dimensions of political change.

-Given growing geopolitical challenges, how can Southeast Asian countries and societal actors best maintain their developmental imperatives?
+Chaired by Dr Nicholas Chan, the panel engaged with two questions: Given growing geopolitical challenges, how can Southeast Asian countries and societal actors best maintain their developmental imperatives?
 How will Southeast Asian political economies ensure the security of critical supply chains and technology?

 Professor Natasha HAMILTON-HART, University of Auckland